Events / Info / Philanthropy Asia Summit 2026

 Partner Event | Energy, Lives, and a World in Flux: What This Moment Means for Asia

-Anchored by Tara Climate Foundation, Global Energy Alliance for People and Planet and the Just Energy Transition Community
+Anchored by Tara Climate Foundation, Bloomberg Philanthropies, Global Energy Alliance for People and Planet, and the Just Energy Transition Community

 Across Asia, the growing urgency around energy is laying bare just how foundational energy has always been — to every outcome that matters.
 As pressure builds across Asia's energy systems, the reach into everyday life grows: the farmer who can't store or process her harvest, the fisher whose catch spoils before it reaches market, the student who can't study after dark.